nokola/rustycan/README.md

 # Rustycan
-**WARNING:** this library is not usable yet and all work in progress.
-Expect tons of breaking changes, often.
+**WARNING: DO NOT USE YET - experimental work in progress.** Expect tons of breaking changes, often.

 Rustycan is a powerful UI framework for Rust, designed to make it easier than ever to create UIs and update existing UIs for games or apps.
 Rustycan support immediate-like and retained mode UIs.